top of page

 • Board members are elected to a one-year term.

-• Elections are held during the fall community meeting each year.
+• Elections are held in conjunction with the Annual Meeting each October.

 • The board works as a team and needs all members to be present and available at various times throughout the day, week & year.

-• Members are required to attend regular monthly board meetings.
-Typically via Zoom.
+• Members are required to attend regular monthly board meetings, typically via Zoom video conference.

-• Ad hoc and in-person meetings are called as needed.
+• In-person and ad hoc Board meetings are called as needed.

 • The 5-member Board will divide up the following AREAS OF FOCUS: